Want to develop your intuition and strengthen your intuitive abilities? Here’s some interesting research, techniques and insights. Read on…

 Jung also believed the collective unconscious explains why humans all seem to share a mutual love for specific images, archetypes and themes in religion, mythology and dreams—because we all share the same “group brain network” of thoughts.

 Modern-day best-selling author and business columnist James Surowiecki also writes about the power of ”group brain” in his best-selling book The Wisdom of Crowds: Why the Many Are Smarter than the Few and How Collective Wisdom Shapes Business, Economies, Societies, and Nations.

 Throughout his book, Surowiecki argues that “under the right circumstances, groups are remarkably intelligent, and are often smarter than the smartest people in them.”

 The TV studio audience of Who Wants to Be a Millionaire guesses correctly 91 percent of the time—whereas “experts” get the answer correct only 65 percent of the time.

 Surowiecki believes there’s a definite “collective intelligence” in a crowd—and that’s what informs these highly intelligent gut instincts.

-For a variety of reasons – some psychological and some anthropological – the gut is a valuable asset.
+For a variety of reasons – some psychological and some anthropological – your intuition is a valuable asset.